douglascraigschmidt/LiveLessons/WebMVC/README.md

         these Integer objects.

 . ex4 - This example demonstrates the ability to use Spring WebMVC
-        features so a client can interact with the various microservices via an API Gateway.
+        features so a client uses an API gateway to interact with two microservices that provide quotes from Zippy th' Pinhead and Jack Handey.

 . ex5 - This example shows the use of Spring WebMVC to apply Java
         sequential and parallel streams to process entries in a